 More information is provided in the sectoral regulation on disputes.

-Some universities have an ombudsman.
+As of 1 July 2021, all universities have an ombudsman.
 You can report problems to the latter that are outside the remit of the confidential counsellor or the arbitration committee.
 Each university will determine what issues the ombudsman can consider and examine.
 More information on this is available on the relevant page of your own university.